esnet/netshell/README.md

 1. Edit ```etc/custom.properties``` within the ODL Karaf distribution to remove or comment out the definition of ```karaf.framework```.
-As of this writing, NetShell requires use of the default Felix OSGi framework, and is not compatible with the Equinox OSGi framework.
+As of this writing, NetShell requires use of the default Felix OSGi framework, and is not compatible with the Equinox OSGi framework (a runtime exception happens when the netshell-bundle is activated, having to do with setting up the embedded SSH server).
     So far it appears that ODL runs correctly using Equinox.

 2. Edit ```etc/custom.properties``` and note the definition of ```org.osgi.framework.system.capabilities```.
     If running with Karaf 3.0.2 or later, this definition should be commented out; it was apparently a